 They were arrested in the Gulf of Aden last year when their high-speed boat was intercepted by a Danish frigate.
 They face up to 12 years in jail.

 Pirates attempted more than 200 attacks off the Somali coast in 2009.

-Worldwide, there were an estimated 400 pirate attacks.'Just fishing'
+Worldwide, there were an estimated 400 pirate attacks.